nonk123/.emacs.d/README.md

 My GNU/Emacs configuration.
 Moved from my [dotfiles repo](https://github.com/nonk123/dotfiles) due to increasing bloat.

-Should work on Windows 10 (as that's my current OS).
-No idea about Linux yet.
+Should work on Windows 10 (theoretically) given you have the required software installed.